 How to Prevent your Dog from Consuming Christmas Cactus?

-Don’t worry; there are various methods for keeping your dog from devouring the Cactus.
+There are various tricks to keep your dog (or your cats) from devouring the Christmas Cactus.

 - Invest in a plant stand to locate the Cactus in a high but bright area to keep it out of reach from pups.

 - To avoid access, isolate your Cactus plants in a locked, ventilated room.

 - Wrap a cone around your dog’s neck to prevent it from biting the plant parts.